joknarf/selector/README.md

 |Enter     | validate selected item          |
 |Tab       | apply filter/new filter         |

-* filter pattern can be applied entering text (ext regexp)
+* filter pattern can be applied entering text (grep regexp)
 * selection can be done entering item number

 demo usage at: